When My Name Was Keoko

-When My Name Was Keoko is a 2002 Asian historic fiction novel written by Linda Sue Park.
-It was first published on March 18, 2002, through Clarion Books.
-The book is set in Korea during World War II, when Japan conquered Korea and was aiming to reform Korean culture.
-The story is told from the perspectives of two Korean siblings, Tae-Yul and Sun-hee.
+When My Name Was Keoko is a 2002 historical fiction novel written by American author Linda Sue Park.
+First published on March 18, 2002 by Clarion Books, the novel is set in Korea during the period of Japanese rule in World War II.
+The narrative is presented through the alternating precatives of two Korean siblings, Tae-Yul and Sun-hee.

 Summary

 This story takes place in Korea during the 1940s.
-This book is told through the different perspectives of Sun-Hee, and her brother Tae-Yul.
+This book is told through the different perspectives of Sun-Hee, (Note: Sun-hee is referred to by both "Sun-hee" and "Keoko".
+This article uses Sun-hee for consistency.) and her brother Tae-Yul.
 They, along with all Korean citizens, are forced to adopt new names in Japanese to reflect the new law put out by the Japanese government.
 Sun-hee's family chooses the last name of "Kaneyama" for the family because, when translated, ka-ne means gold and yama mountain.
 For their first names, each family member picks a random letter in the Japanese alphabet that will be the first letter of their name.
 Sun-hee chose the letter K and Tae-Yul chose N, so their names became Kaneyama Keoko and Kaneyama Nobuo.
-As the book progresses the story switches between Sun-hee/Keoko's time in school with her friend Tomo and interest in Japanese kanji, and Tae-Yul/Nobuo's interest in machinery.
+As the book progresses the story switches between Sun-hee time in school with her friend Tomo and interest in Japanese kanji, and Tae-Yul/Nobuo's interest in machinery.

 Due to Japan attacking Korea, food is scarce, and Sun-hee and Tae-Yul's family members often fight with each other.
 Things grow tenser after the United States enters the war due to the attack on Pearl Harbor, giving Tae-Yul his first glimpse of an airplane, which prompts him to fantasize about flying one himself.
 Life for the siblings is relatively dull except for the occasional news given out by the neighborhood block leader.
 During this time all citizens are ordered to stop their activities and head out to the streets to listen to the news, which was given to the block leaders by government officials.
 One night Sun-hee is sent to deliver her uncle his dinner, as he has been spending more and more time at his job in a printing shop.
 On her way there she is stopped by her friend Tomo, who gives her a vague warning that she takes to mean that her uncle is in danger.
 Sun-hee's uncle runs off after hearing the warning and Tae-yul's narration reveals that their uncle had been printing newspapers for the resistance.